Sam Hunt Arrested in Nashville

 Contact an Experienced Hamilton DWI Defense Attorney About Your Drunk Driving Charges in New Jersey

 Have you been charged with a DWI or DUI offense in New Jersey?
 A drunk driving conviction could leave you with a permanent record, and it could result in your driver’s license being suspended for a very long time.
 That is why it is imperative that you speak with a qualified DWI defense lawyer about your case.
-The Law Offices of Lauren E. Scardella represent clients charged with drunk driving, breath test refusal, and related offenses in Hamilton, Mercer County, Middlesex County, Monmouth County, and throughout New Jersey.
+Aydelotte & Scardella Law LLC represent clients charged with drunk driving, breath test refusal, and related offenses in Hamilton, Mercer County, Middlesex County, Monmouth County, and throughout New Jersey.
 Call 609-250-9761 or fill out our confidential online contact form to schedule a free consultation about your case.
 We have an office located at 2653 Nottingham Way Suite 1, Hamilton, New Jersey 08619.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.